-- Lecturer in Critical Writing, University of Pennsylvania
+- Lecturer in Critical Writing, Marks Family Center for Excellence in Writing

-Fayyaz Vellani serves as a Lecturer in Critical Writing at the University of Pennsylvania, is a Hill College House Fellow, and a faculty mentor for the College House Research Fellows program.
-He is also a visiting research associate at University College London.
+Fayyaz Vellani serves as a Lecturer in Critical Writing at the University of Pennsylvania, a Hill College House Fellow, and Faculty Director for the College House Research Fellows program.
 His previous roles include Head of the Department of Graduate Studies at the Institute of Ismaili Studies in London, Associate Director of Penn’s Critical Writing Program, and Associate Registrar of Yale Law School.
-Fayyaz’s research… Read more
+Fayyaz’s research specializations include disability studies, geopolitics, and sustainable… Read more